 Giving your home a good Spring clean can feel overwhelming.
-Focusing on the right cleaning tasks, at the right time, can eliminate the overwhelm.
+Focusing on the right cleaning tasks, at the right time, can eliminate the overwhelm, by spreading out the workload over a reasonable amount of time.

-In this post, I’ll explain why a cleaning checklist is a helpful way to complete the right cleaning tasks at the right time, explain how to create a cleaning checklist, and provide an example of what a cleaning checklist looks like (which you can download for free!).
+In this post, I’ll explain why a cleaning checklist is a helpful way to complete the right cleaning tasks at the right time.
+I’ll also break down exactly what those daily cleaning tasks are, explain how to create a cleaning checklist, and I’ll tell you how to get the cleaning checklist I use, which you can download for free!

-If you answered yes, then a Spring Clean checklist can help.
+If you answered yes, then following a simple cleaning routine can make a big difference.

 Certain household chores need to be done each day.
 You can’t wash your dishes once a week and you’ll have a big mess if the kids’ toys aren’t picked up regularly.
 For other things, you can allocate a day for each task.